writetome51/array-get-and-remove-by-test/README.md

-This function removes array items if they pass a callback test-function, and returns an array of objects, each containing the removed value and its index:
+This function removes array items if they pass a test-function, and returns an array of objects, each containing the removed value and its index.
+The array of objects matches this interface: {value: any,  index: integer}

 getAndRemoveFilteredResults(testFunction, array); // returns array of objects